WIZnet-ioNIC/WIZnet-PICO-C-EXTRAS/examples/dormant_wakeup/README.md

-# How to Test Sleep_Wakeup Example
+# How to Test Dormant_Wakeup Example

 ## Step 1: Prepare software

-The following serial terminal programs are required for Loopback example test, download and install from below links.
+The following serial terminal programs are required for Dormant_Wakeup example test, download and install from below links.

 - [**Tera Term**][link-tera_term]
 - [**Hercules**][link-hercules]